ethereum/fe/docs/src/quickstart/deploy_contract.md

 ### Reading the signatures

 The `get_msg(address)` API allows you to read the messages added to the guestbook for a given address.
-It will give us an response of 100 zero bytes for any address that hasn't yet signed the guestbook.
+It will give us a response of 100 zero bytes for any address that hasn't yet signed the guestbook.

 Since reading the messages doesn't change any state within the blockchain, you don't have to send an actual transaction.
-Instead you can perform a *call* against the local state of the node that you are querying.
+Instead, you can perform a *call* against the local state of the node that you are querying.

 To do that run: